Get

 When your dog seems to forget to go outside to do their business or is marking around the house, it can be frustrating and even a little alarming.
 What’s causing this behavior is probably the first question that comes to mind, but finding the answer is easier said than done, as there are numerous reasons for potty training regression in dogs depending on the context of your situation.

-The 4 Causes of Dog Potty Training Regression & What to Do:
+The 4 Causes of Dog Potty Training Regression & What to Do

 Like in children, dog potty training can go from flawless one day to two steps back the next day with little to no warning.
 The first and most important thing to understand is that your dog isn’t doing this out of spite or any negative emotion.
 Dogs can’t feel spite and certainly don’t potty in the house as petty revenge.
 It’s also usually not something that’s your fault, save for a few occasions when your training lacks consistency.

-Unfortunately, regression has so many causes that it’s impossible to tell at a glance what’s wrong without additional context.
+Unfortunately, dog potty training regression has so many causes that it’s impossible to tell at a glance what’s wrong without additional context.
 It’ll take some sleuthing and careful observation to narrow the possibilities below, so let’s walk you through the potential culprits right below and then go into each with more detail further down.

 1. It Might Be Normal